jblabs-org/spring-message-outbox/README.md

 advisable to use this library in production.
 Contributions or bug reports are welcome.

 ## Usage
-- Add outbox-core as a dependency to your project.
+- Add outbox-core as a dependency and import its configuration class into a Spring configuration class using @Import (don't name your config bean OutboxConfiguration as it will conflict).
 - Add a storage module as a dependency and import its configuration class into a Spring configuration class using @Import
 - Add a publisher module as a dependency and import its configuration class into a Spring configuration class